Easy Persimmon Jam Recipe

 - Make it spicy: At other times, I will add a pinch of red pepper flakes to one of the jars for a bit of spiciness.

-- Different flavors: To be extra creative, I often just pull out some of my extracts and add a few drops of some of my favorites like almond, vanilla, mint, or rum.
+- Different flavors: To be extra creative, I often just pull out some of my extracts and add a few drops of my favorites, like almond, vanilla, mint, or rum.

 - Give it some zest: Another way to give it more flavor is to add lemon zest with the lemon juice.
 Or, to make it more interesting, use lime or orange zest instead.

-- Adding other fruits: Adding other fruits is fine but be sure to taste it first.
+- Adding other fruits: Adding other fruits is fine, but be sure to taste them first.
 I like adding pears.
 I either chop or puree them with the persimmons.

 Serving suggestions: